RedVortexDev/RedVortexDev/README.md

 # RedVortex
 Hello!!
 I'm a Java & Web developer, alongside some others, I love learning and working on projects.

-Gonna try to compact this in case you just want to see my repos :P

 # Languages
 ## Web
 * Astro, Vite, Svelte